Williamlowr/Portfolio/README.md

 <!-- ### Contact -->
 [![Contact Here](https://img.shields.io/badge/CONTACT-HERE-000000?style=for-the-badge&labelColor=000000&color=FFFFFF&link=https://www.william-lowrimore.com/contact)](https://william-lowrimore.com/about)

-Contact me if you'd like to work together on any projects or if you're hiring for positions; currently open to work
+Contact me if you'd like to work together on any projects or if you're hiring for positions; currently open to work!